Salavan province: History

 Approximately 1,500 years ago, Khmer people established settlements in what later is Salavan province.
-It came to be ruled by the Champa after the Cham people migrated from South China to the territory.
+It came to be ruled by the Champa after the Cham people migrated to the territory.
 Kingdoms united into the Lan Xang under Fa Ngum in 1353.
 Between 1779 and 1893, the province was a Thai colony.
 In the 20th century, it became a French Protectorate under the Franco-Siamese Treaty of October 3, 1893.
 The province had 8 districts and 715 villages after the liberation of 1975.

 In the Indochina war, Salavan town was subject to depredation when its control shifted between the Royal Forces and the Pathet Lao.
 It was subsequently rebuilt with brick masonry and timber buildings, coexisting with buildings which survived the war.

 Demographics

 The population of the province as per the 2015 census was 396,942.
 The ethnic groups in the province comprise the Tahoy, Pako, Katang, Kado, Suay, and Laven.